Fell On Black Days

 It is because the policies maintained in the wake of the calming of the financial crisis have reaped rewards for the snakes at the expense of the honest men.
 Indeed, the financial system needed to be rescued and global monetary policy makers should be applauded for their actions (never mind the fact that these same policy makers originally planted the seeds of the crisis for which they later needed to fix).
 But once the system was stabilized, instead of standing back and allowing the markets to repair, they kept the stimulus flowing freely, thus encouraging the profligate while the prudent bear the cost.
 As a result, we are left with stocks trading at historically high valuations with returns for years to come repeatedly being pulled into the present while the economy continues to languish beyond the periodic liquidity induced sugar high that inevitably wears off the moment that monetary stimulus is withdrawn.

 Eventually, this will all end badly for stocks.
-Unless, of course, the global economy can stage one heck of a recovery, but this has been frustratingly elusive in the post crisis period with each passing year no matter how much monetary support has been provided as stock valuations increasingly fly away to the upside.
+Unless, of course, the global economy can stage one heck of a recovery, but this has been frustratingly elusive in the post-crisis period with each passing year no matter how much monetary support has been provided as stock valuations increasingly fly away to the upside.
 In short, the higher the stock market climbs, the harder the eventual fall will be.
 But this fall does not appear likely to begin at this moment or at least until the spigots of global monetary stimulus are finally turned off.

 The Bottom Line